-Housing Experts Predict Modest Growth for U.S. Condominiums and Homeowners Associations in 2022
+Housing Experts Project Another Year of Modest Growth for U.S. Condominiums and Homeowners Associations in 2024

-The 2020 Homeowner Satisfaction Survey, a biennial, nationwide report conducted by Zogby Analytics on behalf of the Foundation, provides a better understanding of condominiums and homeowners associations.
+The 2022 Homeowner Satisfaction Survey, a biennial, nationwide report conducted by Zogby Analytics on behalf of the Foundation, provides a better understanding of condominium and homeowners associations.
 Homeowners say the following about their community association living experience:

-For more information on community association statistics, visit the Community Association Fact Book.
+For more community association statistics, visit the Community Association Fact Book.